alex/what-happens-when/README.rst

 DNS lookup
 ----------

+This is a critical step so let us take a closer look at how it unfolds:

+Anytime you use the browser to access any website, the browser stores information concerning that domain name in its cache.
+The cache is a repository of previously resoled domain names and their IP address.
-* Browser checks if the domain is in its cache. (to see the DNS Cache in Chrome, go to `chrome://net-internals/#dns <chrome://net-internals/#dns>`_).
+* So first the browser checks if it has a recent copy ofnthe domain in its cache. (to see the DNS Cache in Chrome, go to `chrome://net-internals/#dns <chrome://net-internals/#dns>`_).
 * If not found, the browser calls ``gethostbyname`` library function (varies by OS) to do the lookup.
 * ``gethostbyname`` checks if the hostname can be resolved by reference in the local ``hosts`` file (whose location `varies by OS`_) before trying to resolve the hostname through DNS.
+The hosts file allows local configuration of hostname to IP address mappings.
 * If ``gethostbyname`` does not have it cached nor can find it in the ``hosts`` file then it makes a request to the DNS server configured in the network stack.
 This is typically the local router or the ISP's caching DNS server.
+* The behaviour of the browser now depends on the location of the DNS server:
-* If the DNS server is on the same subnet the network library follows the ``ARP process`` below for the DNS server.
+ a.
+If the DNS server is on the same subnet the network library follows the Address Resolution Protocol process ``ARP process`` to discover the MAC address of the DNS server.
+The ARP process is crucial for local network communication.
-* If the DNS server is on a different subnet, the network library follows the ``ARP process`` below for the default gateway IP.
+* If the DNS server is on a different subnet, the network library follows a similar ``ARP process``, but this time it's directed at the default gateway's IP address.
+The default gateway plays a key role in routing traffic between different subnets.

 ARP process